XDgov/data-design-standards/pages/components/scale-bars.md

   href: "#types"
 ---
 <p>
-  While scale can be indicated via a ratio or in words (i.e. 1:10, or “One inch to ten miles”), scale bars are common graphical alternative for indicating scale.
+  While scale can be indicated via a ratio or in words (i.e. 1:10, or “One inch to ten miles”), scale bars are a common graphical alternative for indicating scale.
 The primary benefit of using a scale bar to indicate scale are that scale bars can be more easily used to allow users to measure distances in maps.
 </p>

 <div id="types">